 Many of the benefits of the card are skewed towards those who are frequent travelers with United.
 These include statement credits on United purchases, anniversary reward flight reimbursements, and bonus points earned on United purchases, as well as others.
 If you are not a frequent traveler on United flights then it may be difficult to take full advantage of the Quest card’s benefits and alternative travel rewards cards with lower annual fees may provide similar earnings on generic travel purchases.

-If you are not a frequent traveler on United flights and want a different airline-specific credit card option, one that is worth your consideration is the Southwest Rapid Rewards® Priority Credit Card.
-It offers a new cardholder bonus of 40,000 points after you spend $1,000 in the first three months.
+If you are not a frequent traveler on United flights and want a different airline-specific credit card option, one that is worth your consideration is the CardName.
+It offers new cardholders the opportunity to earn 50,000 bonus points when you spend $1,000 in the first three months.
 It also offers a $75 Southwest annual travel credit each year.

-Frequent United travelers who want to earn extra MileagePlus miles while saving on baggage fees, earn annual statement credits, and get a ton of travel perks should consider applying for the United Quest℠ Card.
+Frequent United travelers who want to earn extra MileagePlus miles while saving on baggage fees, earn annual statement credits, and get a ton of travel perks should consider applying for the CardName.
 The annual fee can be easily offset by frequent United travelers and that fee is far outweighed by the card's benefits including the large new cardholder bonus and its everyday earning potential.